 She’s reported on global climate issues including a trip through Guatemala examining the “dry corridor” impact on climate refugees profiling a desperate farming family faced with the stark choice of starvation or migration.
 Chang has consistently covered gender-based violence through Central Africa on the front lines against Boko Haram and #bringbackourgirls.
 She traveled to Honduras for “Femicide: the Untold War,” an eye-opening look at rampant violence against women.

 Chang has profiled newsmakers like Joe Biden and Oprah Winfrey as well as high-profile celebrities including Jamie Lynn Spears, Matt Damon and Ben Affleck.
 Her extensive feature reporting covers mental illness, opioid addictions and parenting dilemmas.

 A former news anchor for “Good Morning America,” Chang joined ABC News just after college as an entry-level desk assistant in 1987 and rose to become a producer for “World News Tonight.”
 After reporting for KGO-TV in San Francisco and the ABC News affiliate service NewsOne in Washington, she co-anchored the overnight show “World News Now.”
 Chang’s work has been recognized with numerous awards, including multiple Emmys, Gracies, a DuPont, a Murrow and Peabody Awards.

-Chang is married to Neal Shapiro and has three sons.
-She is a member of the Council on Foreign Relations and a founding board member of the Korean American Community Foundation.
+Born in Seoul, South Korea, and raised in Northern California, Chang graduated with honors from Stanford University with a Bachelor of Arts in political science and communication.
+She is married to WNET president and CEO Neal Shapiro and, together, they have three sons.
+Chang is a member of the Council on Foreign Relations and a founding board member of the Korean American Community Foundation.